 It's very weird to see this.

-Tsarnav or Tsarnaz or however you pronounce it.
+Tsarnev or Tsarnaz or however you pronounce it.

 They are now coming out, ladies and gentlemen.

-Document cam, please.
+Document Cam, please.

 This is in the mainline Russian news and been picked up all across Russia.

-The board of directors of NGOs previously entered one of the ideologists of U.S. foreign policy, Zbigniew Brzezinski, who calls for using terror states up against Russia, was engaged in recruiting residents of North Caucasus to work in the interest of the United States and Georgia.
+The board of directors of NGOs previously entered one of the ideologists of U.S. foreign policy, Zbign Brzezinski, who calls for using terror states up against Russia, was engaged in recruiting residents of North Caucasus to work in the interest of the United States and Georgia.

 And that's why he had an alias that's confirmed.

-Because the family are pretty, you know, some of them are some heavy hitter lawyers and people working for oil companies.
+That's why the family said it must be a setup because the family are pretty, you know, some of them are some heavy-hitter lawyers and people working for oil companies.

 So this is a perfect case of Alex doing the worst job he possibly could as a newscaster.